-- Establishes a new senior Pentagon position to coordinate and oversee nuclear deterrence policies and programs. - Directs a review of DOD implementation of the 2022 Nuclear Posture Review, including overall risk management and progress on meeting requirements to address long-term threats. - Requires an assessment by DOD and the Department of Energy (DOE) of the recommendations on the final report of the Congressional Commission on the Strategic Posture of the United States. - Requires a DOD plan for deterring and defeating simultaneous aggression by two nearpeer nuclear competitors, including requirements for nuclear force sizing. - Establishes a program element and program office for the nuclear-armed sea-launched cruise missile. - Authorizes modification or development of the B61-13 gravity bomb and a variation of the W80 weapon for the nuclear-armed sea-launched cruise missile. - Directs the restoration of nuclear capabilities across the entire B-52 strategic bomber fleet. - Requires no fewer than 400 responsive, on-alert U.S. intercontinental ballistic missiles (ICBM) to be deployed, except for activities related to maintenance, sustainment, and replacement, or activities to ensure safety, security, or reliability. - Requires a plan for acquiring and deploying up to 450 Sentinel ICBMs. - Directs a briefing on the establishment of a National Land-Based Deterrence Fund, including the cost elements of the Sentinel ICBM weapon system. - Directs an annual review of the Survivable Airborne Operations Center (SAOC) program, including cost, schedule, and technical readiness levels for on-board mission systems. - Directs a report on cooperation between the Air Force and the Army Corps of Engineers to recapitalize the existing Minuteman III ICBM infrastructure. - Authorizes increased funding to support demonstration of the network security sensor and collaboration hub operated by U.S. Strategic Command's Nuclear Command, Control, and Communications Enterprise Center. - Authorizes increased funding to support design and manufacturing of an advanced modular solid rocket motor.
+- Establishes an Assistant Secretary of Defense of Defense for Nuclear Deterrence, Chemical, and Biological Defense Policy and Programs to coordinate and oversee nuclear deterrence policies and programs. - Directs a review of DOD implementation of the 2022 Nuclear Posture Review, including overall risk management and progress on meeting requirements to address long-term threats. - Requires an assessment by DOD and the Department of Energy (DOE) of the recommendations on the final report of the Congressional Commission on the Strategic Posture of the United States. - Requires a DOD plan for deterring and defeating simultaneous aggression by two nearpeer nuclear competitors, including requirements for nuclear force sizing. - Establishes a program element and program office for the nuclear-armed sea-launched cruise missile. - Authorizes modification or development of the B61-13 gravity bomb to replace the B61-7 variant. - Authorizes the restoration of nuclear capabilities across the entire B-52 strategic bomber fleet. - Requires no fewer than 400 responsive, on-alert U.S. intercontinental ballistic missiles (ICBM) to be deployed, except for activities related to maintenance, sustainment, and replacement, or activities to ensure safety, security, or reliability. - Requires a plan for acquiring and deploying up to 450 Sentinel ICBMs. - Establishes limits on Air Force reorganization efforts relating to Air Force Global Strike Command. - Authorizes increased funding to support demonstration of the network security sensor and collaboration hub operated by U.S. Strategic Command's Nuclear Command, Control, and Communications Enterprise Center. - Authorizes increased funding to support modernization of the Perimeter Acquisition Radar Attack Characterization System.